PaperMtn/slack-watchman/README.md

 You may be interested in some of the other apps in the Watchman family:
 - [GitLab Watchman](https://github.com/PaperMtn/gitlab-watchman)
 - [GitHub Watchman](https://github.com/PaperMtn/github-watchman)

+## License
+The source code for this project is released under the [GNU General Public Licence](https://www.gnu.org/licenses/licenses.html#GPL).
+This project is not associated with Slack.